douglasgscofield/fastrank/README.md

              fr_name(x) 2.697 2.952 3.427632  3.076 3.204  5123.834 1e+05
 ```

-We can also see this if we avoid the R interface entirely and benchmark `.Internal` and `.Call` calls directly.

-And avoiding the R interface entirely gives a touch more, and doing so shows us clearly the difference between giving the bare name of the C function and the character string of the name.
+Avoiding the R interface entirely gives us even more performance.
+This also makes more clear the difference between the ways of specifiying the function to `.Call`.

 ```R
 > microbenchmark(.Internal(rank(x, length(x), "average")), .Call("fastrank_", x, "average"), .Call(fastrank_, x, "average"), times=100000)